-It's all about OLED's self-emissive pixel design - where every dot in the picture produces its own light level and color independent of its neighbors.
+It's all about OLED's self-emissive pixel design - where every dot in the picture produces its own light level and colour independent of its neighbours.
 It has proved consistently capable of producing levels of contrast miles beyond what's possible with LCD TVs and slightly beyond even the best efforts of its closest technological cousin - Panasonic's much-loved and sorely missed plasma screens.

 Two significant problems, though, have stopped OLED TVs from finding their way into AV fans' living rooms in large numbers.

 First, issues with manufacturing them in large numbers have meant that their prices have remained stubbornly high - in stark contrast, of course, to the plunging prices of LCD TVs.
 Second, their shape just hasn't felt right to many, as almost every OLED TV to date has gone for a curved screen rather than a flat one.

 You only have to look at one of LG's sumptuously glamorous curved OLED TVs - like the previously reviewed 55EG960V - to understand the attraction in design terms of curving an OLED screen.
 But for many AV fans issues with curved screens, such as distorted on-screen reflections and geometry issues when viewing from an angle, have made them reluctant to spend big on an OLED screen despite the technology's obvious picture quality potential.